00sapo/python-dust/README.md

    convert your code to a standalone pypi module uploadable to pypi.org effortless, nor the ability to automatically compute version constraints for the dependencies.
-2. Conda is slow, not standard and covers only a few packages
+2. Conda is slow, not standard, and convicts your users to use conda as well (lock-in)
 3. poetry and Pipenv are slow and are not fully standard
 4. pip-tools reinvent the standard

 ## Develop

-To test this project for development purpose, use the branch `develop` and test using the command `./dustenv/test-dust.sh ./install.sh 3.8.13`
+To test this project for development purpose, use the branch `develop` and test using the command `./dustenv/test-dust.sh ./install.sh`

 # Credits